Diagnosed with lung cancer, this would maybe be the last time they saw each other, ever again.

 I thought about that for a while.
 I really did.

-And that was the last i saw to her.
-Just two months later, her cancer won, and left her for dead.
-And here I stand, by her grave, thirty years later, and still think about the words she spoke, as if she’d practiced them since she got the gift to speak.
+And that was the last time the girl saw her.
+Just two months later, the lady’s cancer overruled her body, and left her for death.
+And here I stand, by her grave, ten years later, and still think about the words she spoke, as if she’d practiced them since she got the gift to speak.
 I reached down to lay a small bouquet of flowers by her grave, with a faint smile on my lips. ”Thank you,” I heard myself speak before turning, and walking off, like I’d done on that day thirty years ago.